Skip to main content

 Security

-The flow execution is isolated in their own namespaces, which means pieces are isolated in different process and namespaces, So the user can run bash scripts and use the file system safely as It’s limited and will be removed after the execution, in this mode the user can use any NPM package in their code piece.
+The flow execution is isolated in its own namespaces, which means pieces run in a separate process with filesystem restrictions.
+The user can run bash scripts and use the file system safely as it’s limited and will be removed after the execution.
+In this mode, the user can use any NPM package in their code piece.

 Performance